-All Members, Senior Officers and Budget Managers, the Monitoring Officer and Treasurer of the Authority have been consulted with regard to related party transactions.
+All members, senior officers and budget managers, the Monitoring Officer and Treasurer of the Authority have been consulted with regard to related party transactions.
 From the declarations received, there were no material transactions to report.

-During 2022/23, works and services to the value of £59.2k were commissioned from the National Fire Chiefs Council (formerly the Chief Fire Officers Association - CFOA).
-These are all entities of which an Officer had an interest.
+During 2023/24, works and services to the value of £51.7k were commissioned from the National Fire Chiefs Council.
+These are all entities of which an officer had an interest.
 This officer has declared their interest in accordance with IAS24.